 - How do refinement trays work after my initial treatment?

-- Do you think my treatment will be as effective as traditional metal braces?
+- Do you think invisalign aligners will be as effective as traditional metal braces at straightening my teeth?

 - What happens after treatment?

-I had three consults throughout the years regarding my treatment and eventually decided to work with Dr. Kirby at Atlanta Dental Spa.
-I felt very comfortable with his treatment approach and loved the extra amenities offered at ADS.
+I had three consults throughout the years regarding my treatment and eventually decided to work with Dr. Kirby at Atlanta Dental Spa (ADS).
+I felt very comfortable with his treatment plan and dental care approach and loved the extra amenities offered at ADS.
 If you have any dental anxiety, I highly recommend checking them out.
-Here are a few highlights from my treatment there
+Here are a few highlights from my orthodontic treatment there:

 - No wait time for appointments